Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Maximum: 31
 			// --
 			// 0: OFF
-			// 1: Announce when a Mutant Tank spawns.
+			// 1: Announce when the Mutant Tank spawns.
-			// 2: Announce when a Mutant Tank evolves.
+			// 2: Announce when the Mutant Tank evolves.
 (Only works when "Spawn Mode" is set to 1.)
-			// 4: Announce when a Mutant Tank randomizes.
+			// 4: Announce when the Mutant Tank randomizes.
 (Only works when "Spawn Mode" is set to 2.)
-			// 8: Announce when a Mutant Tank transforms.
+			// 8: Announce when the Mutant Tank transforms.
 (Only works when "Spawn Mode" is set to 3.)
-			// 16: Announce when a Mutant Tank untransforms.
+			// 16: Announce when the Mutant Tank untransforms.
 (Only works when "Spawn Mode" is set to 3.)
 			"Announce Arrival"			"0"

 			// Announce the Mutant Tank's death.